RishabhBansal2409/Predicting-Credit-Card-Approvals/README.md

 ## Predicting Credit Card Application Approval

 ![](/images/Credit_Card.png)

-Built a **supervised Machine Learning classifier** which predicts **whether a Credit Card application will get approved or not** taking into account the below features :
+Built a **supervised Logistic Regression classifier** which predicts **whether a Credit Card application will get approved or not** after taking into account the below features :
 * Gender
 * Age
 * Debt